fenton1000/mf-portfolio-five-big-boring-shop/README.md

 * fontpair information on font styles and pairings at https://www.fontpair.co/.

 * Google Fonts documentation available at https://fonts.google.com/.
 Google Fonts has been used to import Roboto and Roboto Condensed font styles.

-* Answer by username ladhari to a question on Stack Overflow at https://stackoverflow.com/questions/20138049/redirect-user-to-another-url-with-django-allauth-log-in-signal for information on having seperate django redirects for sign up and log in.

 * Real Python information on using current user instance in the backend via request.user at https://realpython.com/django-view-authorization/.